ameyakakade/musializer-plugin/README.md

 Get the appropriate binary from the [releases](https://github.com/ameyakakade/musializer-plugin/releases) or build it yourself.
 Move the file to the folder containing your plugins.

 #### MacOS
 Plugins are usually in /Library/Audio/Plug-Ins/ Move the au and vst3 in the appropriate folders.
-If daw says "Drummock cannot be opened" this is because the MacOS binaries are not notarized.
+If daw says "Plugin cannot be opened" this is because the MacOS binaries are not notarized.
 To fix run the following commands in the terminal:
 ```bash
 # For VST3
 sudo xattr -cr /Library/Audio/Plug-Ins/VST3/Musializer\ Plugin.vst3